Currency Exchange

 Data Modeling

-Distinct ledger
+Distinct ledger values

 denote different currencies (or other asset types).
 Transfers between

-pairs of accounts with different ledger
+pairs of accounts with different ledgers are not

 permitted.